 This catalog is the official announcement of the programs, requirements, and regulations of the University, and students enrolling in the University are subject to the provisions as stated.
+It is the responsibility of every student to follow the standards and expectations contained in this catalog, as well as those in the student handbook, The Oracle.
 Fees and other charges, courses, requirements, and conditions are subject to change without notice.
 The University reserves the right to cancel any class or section for insufficient enrollment.
 Although the publisher of this catalog has made every reasonable effort to attain factual accuracy herein, no responsibility is assumed for editorial, clerical or printing errors or errors occasioned by honest mistake.
 All information contained in this catalog is subject to change by appropriate officials of Troy University without prior notice.